Landkoenig x Gi Gi Giselle/Grandom

 Luvem N Leavem aka Lexy was born April 20, 2012 and was one of the first foals born at Fox Lair.
 She is bay and stands at 16.2 hands.
 Lexy is by the Elite Hanoverian stallion, Landkoenig.
 She is in the MMB for AHS.

 Lexy was shown in 2014, as a two year old, for the YHS finals.
 She received a final score of 7.83 in free jumping, boasting a score of 8.5 for Willingness and several 8's for Takeoff, Scope, and Landing.
 She also earned an overall score of 7.21 for In-Hand/At Liberty.

 Lexy is the first of our homebred's to enter into our breeding program.
 We believe her athleticism and willingness are true assets that we hope will be passed on to her future offspring.
 Lexy will be permanently replacing her dam, Gi Gi Giselle for our breeding program.

-Lexy is currently in foal to Checkmate and for 2020!
-This will be her second foal and we can't wait to see the result!
+Lexy is currently in foal to Utopie for 2021!
+This will be her third foal and we can't wait to see the result!

 Luvem N Leavem